kojak/kojak/README.md

 ---------------------------

 This installation comprises of a virtual appliance server which is used to build and deploy the virtual appliance.
-Kojak has been successfully installed and tested on Fedora 19.
+Kojak has been successfully installed and tested on Fedora 18 and above.

 See http://fedoraproject.org/wiki/Getting_started_with_virtualization for more information